kroikie/charlie/README.md

 # Charlie

-An app that allows you to find places to recycle
+An app that allows you to find places to recycle.

 ## Getting Started